We predicted five major trends that would affect brands on social media in 2018. As we approach 2019, find out if our predictions were right.

 One of the other top data-related stories of 2018 was Facebook’s algorithm changes.
 The metrics that marketing managers used to measure their success by were put in jeopardy when Facebook announced that their algorithm will prioritize “meaningful interactions” from users’ friends and family over branded content.

 “As we make these updates, [Business] Pages may see their reach, video watch time and referral traffic decrease,” Facebook explained.
 However, many are still wondering exactly how to measure “meaningful interactions.”

 When asked about this, Facebook’s Adam Mosseri explained, “Conversations between friends tend to be more meaningful than conversations between strangers.
 Facebook is still looking at key metrics it has always looked at — things like “Likes,” comments and shares — to shape its definition of “meaningful,” but it’s not black and white.”

 As we can see, there isn’t much that actually is “black and white” when it comes to the prediction of social media trends.
 There are so many global and cultural pieces to the puzzle, that it would be impossible to defiantly declare the future.
 As we look towards 2019, we’re sure there will be some surprises.
-However, our proven research methods and expert data mean your business will never be completely blindsided.
+However, our proven research methods and expert data mean your business will never be completely caught off guard.